Darell Perry with Goldie and Edward Perry in front of Perry's former location at 1501 9th St.

 In 1950, when the Hoover company began phasing out its outside sales force, Edward Perry saw an opportunity to be in business for himself and opened a storefront location in conjunction with another local appliance company, Repps, Inc. on 16th St. and 8th avenue.

-Over the years, during the 80’s and 90’s Perry’s brought in a number of other vacuum brands from Sebo, Eureka, Oreck and Dyson.
-It was also during this time that Joseph learned how to demonstrate sewing machines and later how to repair them, bringing in another successful aspect to the Perry’s business history.
+Over the years, during the 80’s and 90’s Perry’s brought in a number of other vacuum brands from Sebo, Shark, Bissell, Eureka, Oreck and Dyson.
+It was also during this time, around 1989, that Joseph learned how to demonstrate sewing machines and later how to repair them, bringing in another successful aspect to the Perry’s business history.

 Today the business continues on as Perry Vac & Sew, LLC with Joseph at the helm.
-He looks forward to continuing the business and have it thrive for decades to come serving the community we’ve grown to love.
+We have many staff members who help us keep things running smoothly.
+Joseph looks forward to continuing to grow the business and have it thrive for decades to come serving the community we’ve grown to love.
 You can find us here in the Westmoor Common I shopping center.

 Henrietta and Darrell Perry with their kids, Debbie, Jackie, and Joseph.